 From Gut Instinct to KPIs

-After creating a data foundation in Sight Machine, our team of solution architects and continuous improvement managers partnered with the plant to create an industry-standard OEE calculation based on first-pass yield.
+After creating a data foundation in Sight Machine, our team of solution architects and continuous improvement managers partnered with the plant to create an industry-standard OEE for manufacturing calculation based on first-pass yield.
 Before our arrival, the plant wasn’t tracking the productivity loss from reworking output that had failed quality control checks.
-Now, plant engineers use our software platform to see OEE components (throughput, availability and quality) at the plant level or at the level of each individual machine line.
-The engineers can segment OEE by product type, or even by operator, and can compare OEE across lines and ovens to identify problems.
+Now, plant engineers use our software platform to see OEE components (throughput, availability, and quality) at the plant level or at the level of each individual machine line.
+The engineers can segment OEE by product type, or even by the operator, and can compare OEE across lines and ovens to identify problems.

 If any measure of quality falls below spec, the plant engineers use Sight Machine’s correlation tools to pinpoint the cause of the problem.